Research comprises the core of our work in the Department of Psychology. At Rochester, psychology research covers four main areas:

 - Interpersonal relationships

-But our research often crosses disciplines and connects domains, and we maintain strong ties with biological and social disciplines across the University, including the Medical Center, the Warner School of Education, and the Mt.
-Hope Family Center, among others.
+But our research often crosses disciplines and connects domains, and we maintain strong ties with biological and social disciplines across the University, including Mt.
+Hope Family Center, the Medical Center, the Department of Brain and Cognitive Sciences, and the Warner School of Education.
 As a result, our work is characterized by collaboration with faculty, researchers, and colleagues on campus and in the community.
 Undergraduate students also play active roles in departmental research, from research assistants to research study participants.

 Locally and globally, our researchers are making discoveries that help lead to an improved understanding of how the world works in an effort to make the world ever better.